tk-notes/lucas-meier-blog/content/posts/2022/06/on-identifiable-aborts/index.md

   - "Protocols"
 ---

-Many Cryptographic protocols attempt to satisfy a notion of "identifiable abort", where if a malicious party causes the protocol to prematurely halt, then they can be detected.
+Many cryptographic protocols attempt to satisfy a notion of "identifiable abort", where if a malicious party causes the protocol to prematurely halt, then they can be detected.
 In practice, I think that this notion isn't all that useful.